corndeladmin/tech-docs/src/bash/installation.md

 ### Launching WSL

 You will need to restart your computer.
 When it has rebooted, search for "wsl" in your explorer.
 Open up WSL, and you should see a terminal prompt.
+By default, WSL will select Ubuntu as the linux distro to install - it might take a few minutes to get everything installed and set up.

 ### Configuring WSL